 The cousin to slang and idioms is folklore.
 A prime example of this is Pampers with their imagery of a stork carrying a baby.
 This myth is only prevalent in western cultures, so when Pampers exported their brand to Japan, it left the Japanese confused.

 In Japanese culture there is a similar myth, only involving a giant, floating peach and a boy named Momotaro.
-The adaptation of marketing style in this case is simple; it just requires knowledge of the target audience’s culture.
+The adaptation of the marketing style, in this case, is simple; it just requires knowledge of the target audience’s culture.

 Marketing to different cultures is primarily an issue of research and cultural sensitivity.
 The one flaw to be avoided at all costs is thinking that because your marketing strategy worked in one place that it will work in another.